 It is for this reason that SDC has made a strong commitment to promote gender equality and to empower women to ensure that women and men have the same right to develop their potential and use their resources in a meaningful way.
 To reach these goals, SDC adapts a gender mainstreaming approach combining the transversal integration of gender equality aspects with targeted gender-specific programs and institutional measures to build knowledge and capacities within SDC.

-SDC staff and partners already have much experience of using these instruments; this knowledge should be shared and new capacities strengthened.
-That is why we created this platform: to share knowledge, to develop common visions, to debate issues, to bring together theoretical knowledge and field realities - all this, in order to be more effective in moving towards a just and equal world.
+SDC staff and partners have gained valuable experience in using these instruments.
+This knowledge ought to be shared and new capacities strengthened.
+The reason for creating this platform is therefore to share knowledge, develop common visions, debate/discuss issues, bring together theoretical knowledge and field realities - all this, in order to be more effective in moving towards a just and equal world.

 Interdisciplinary Centre for Gender Studies: Ruveni Wijesekera (Sharepoint Moderator)